Disease-Focused Panels & Emerging Technology Commissions

 Panels will each operate independently throughout the year to accomplish common goals, meet at the Society’s annual meeting to review progress and timelines, discuss plans for rotating leadership and membership, and provide annual reports to and seek guidance from the Oversight Committee, as needed.

-The SAR Annual Meeting Council Educational Committee may choose to contact a DFP for involvement in the annual meeting; however, no specific avenue for involvement in the Educational Program currently exists, other than informing the Educational Committee of DFP proposals.
+The SAR Annual Meeting Council Educational Committee may choose to contact a DFP or ETC for involvement in the annual meeting; however, no specific avenue for involvement in the Educational Program currently exists, other than informing the Educational Committee of DFP proposals.

 DFP Present Sessions During the 2020 Annual Meeting in Maui, HA

 From left to right – Dan Margolis, Matt Davenport, Susanna Lee, Stu Silverman, Avinash Kambadakone and Eric Tamm

 Technology innovation and development have always been strengths of abdominal radiology.
 ETCs develop innovative technologies that aim to improve patient care.
 They pair abdominal radiology experts with inventors, physicists, mathematicians, and industry partners to create a shared understanding of technology definitions, opportunities, methods, assessments, strengths, and limitations.
 ETCs leverage new technology to explore new diagnostic tasks and paradigms and disseminate information to the wider imaging community.
 They often partner with DFPs, and frequently disseminate knowledge to non-radiologists and and non-radiology medical organizations.